juncture-digital/juncture/docs/howto/geojson-overlay.md

 <ve-media src="gh:juncture-digital/media/videos/geojson_save.gif" no-caption no-info-icon width="60%"></ve-media>

 ## Implementing GeoJSON into Juncture
-To add your GeoJSON file to a map in Juncture, add the following code as a list item under the `.ve-map` tag, relacing `URL` for the URL to your GeoJSON file:
+To add your GeoJSON file to a map in Juncture, add the following code as a list item under the `.ve-map` tag, replacing `URL` for the URL to your GeoJSON file:
 ``` markdown
     - geojson=URL layer="Label for Layer"
 ```